Send the link below via email or IMCopy

 does not symbolize anything, remains open and creates a potential space for interpretation; records and recreates the moment

-relates to a brief moment of realization that crown one's experience
+relates to a brief moment of realization that crowns one's experience

-occurs instantaneously, move beyond time, merging the emotional and intellectual, the spiritual and the material into a unity of being
+occurs instantaneously, moves beyond time, merging the emotional and intellectual, the spiritual and the material into a unity of being

 indications of violence, poverty and boredom, and yet...

 "It was hard work—a hard life—but now that she was about to leave it she did not find it a wholly undesirable life."

 ...
 She was to go away with him by the night-boat to be his wife and to live with him in Buenos Ayres where he had a home waiting for her...